Home | Volume 48 | Article number 88

 Data collection tool: antimicrobial stewardship program data collection form.

-Data collection: data were collected using a standard form of antimicrobial stewardship: patient personal information (sheet demographic variables such as sex, age, weight) date of hospital admission, hospital admission condition, ward, hospital discharge date, hospital discharge condition, diagnosis out, vital signs (N, RR, temp).
+Data collection: data were collected using a standard form of antimicrobial stewardship: patient personal information (sheet demographic variables such as sex, age, weight) date of hospital admission, hospital admission condition, ward, hospital discharge date, hospital discharge condition, diagnosis out, vital signs (HR, RR, temp).
 Important physical discovery, action, supporting investigation, laboratory, microbiological examination (culture), antibiotics and dosing regimen.

 Sample size: pediatric patients hospitalized from January to December 2020 amounted to 4007 patients while fulfilling the inclusion criteria amounted to 505 medical records.